WordPress Web Design Myths and Mistakes to Avoid

 - It is free and provides easy hosting abilities.

-- It has a wide selection of themes to make website designs better.
+- It has a wide selection of themes to make gantt chart for website design better.

 - You can add and update content quickly and easily.